Surface Plasmon Resonance Assay Services

 3-5 Days

-Procedure Compliant with Regulatory Applications
+Procedure Compliant with Regulatory Filing Support

 At KACTUS, we are committed to ensuring that our SPR assay development services adhere to the highest standards of regulatory compliance.
 Our procedures encompass strict supply and management standards for reagents and consumables, meticulous usage records, calibration reports, and regular maintenance for equipment.
 We prioritize the reliability and integrity of our data through dual backup systems and maintain thorough experimental records in both electronic and paper formats.
 This rigorous approach guarantees the accuracy and dependability of our SPR analyses, providing you with reliable results for your research and development needs.